 In the first interpretation, we have agents who employ learning rules that are less than fully rational, as defined by what a Bayesian agent would have, both in terms of computational ability and memory.
 As such, these rules tend to be classified as adaptive strategies: they are reacting to a more limited set of data, with lower cognitive resources than what a fully rational learner would possess.
 However, there are many different adaptive mechanisms we may attribute to the players.
 One realistic adaptive mechanism is learning by trial and error; another plausible mechanism is imitation: those who do best are observed by others who subsequently emulate their behavior (Hardin 1982).
 Reinforcement learning is another class of adaptive behavior, in which agents tweak their probabilities of choosing one strategy over another based on the payoffs they just received.

 In the second interpretation, agents themselves do not learn, but rather the strategies grow or shrink in the population according to the reproductive advantages that they bestow upon the agents that adhere to them.
 This interpretation requires very long timescales, as it requires many generations of agents before equilibrium is reached.
 The typical dynamics that are considered in such circumstances come from biology.
 A standard approach is something like the replicator dynamic.
 Norms grow or shrink in proportion to both how many agents adhere to them at a given time, and their relative payoffs.
 More successful strategies gain adherents at the expense of less-successful ones.
 This evolutionary process assumes a constant-sized (or infinite) population over time.
 This interpretation of an evolutionary dynamic, which requires long timescales, raises the question of whether norms themselves evolve slowly.
-As Bicchieri (2006) has argued, norms can rapidly collapse in a very short amount of time.
+Norms can rapidly collapse in a very short amount of time.
 This phenomenon could not be represented within a model whose interpretation is generational in nature.
 It remains an open question, however, as to whether such timescales can be appropriate for examining the emergence of certain kinds of norms.
 While it is known that many norms can quickly come into being, it is not clear if this is true of all norms.